chinamike65/hugo-tuolesi/content/book5/book5en.md

 108

-The third section of the path of enlightenment
+Section 3 -The Path of Enlightenment

-The Hinayana saints are divided into the Marginal Arhats and the Shravakas.
+The Hinayana saints are divided into the Solitary Arhats and the Shravakas.

-After awakening according to the twelve conditions, he is liberated, and he is called the Arhat of Yuanjue.
+After awakening according to the twelve links, he is liberated, and he is called the Solitary Arhat.

-Because predestination is often practiced alone, it is also called solitary enlightenment.
+Because Solitary Arhats often practice alone, it is also called solitary enlightenment.

-When you are on the path of predestined enlightenment, you can practice the Twelve Dependent Origination Laws.
-By thinking about the twelve Dependent Origination, you can get renunciation.
+When you are on the path of solitary enlightenment, you can practice the Twelve Links of Dependent Origination.
+By contemplating the Twelve Links of Dependent Origination, you can attain renunciation.
 On the basis of renunciation, you have accumulated a hundred kalpas of good fortune, and you can pursue karma with the power of faith that does not turn back.
 Feel the Arhat fruit bit.

-When you practice the path of predestination and enlightenment, you will constantly cultivate the twelve dependent origins, and think about what is ego-clinging and what people are without self.
+When you practice the path of solitary enlightenment, you will constantly cultivate the Twelve Links of Dependent Origination, and think about what is ego-clinging and what people are without self.

-When you reach the predestined enlightenment and see the Dao, you will immediately realize that there is no self in human beings.
+When you reach the solitary enlightenment and realise the nature of emptiness, you will immediately realize that there is no self in human beings.

-Continuing to cultivate after seeing the Dao is cultivating the Dao.
+Continuing to cultivate after seeing the nature of emptiness is cultivating the Dao.

-Until the afflictions are cut off by relying on the twelve Dependent Origination, one will attain the Arhat Status of Dependent Enlightenment.
+Until the afflictions are cut off by relying on the Twelve Links of Dependent Origination, one will attain the Arhat Status of Dependent Enlightenment.

 There is a difference between karmic awareness and shravaka Arhats.

-In terms of appearance, because the Arhats have accumulated the blessings of a hundred kalpas, they have solemn appearances similar to the Buddha's Sambhogakaya, such as having a bun, white hair, etc., but the sravaka Arhats do not have these.
+In terms of appearance, because the Arhats have accumulated the merit of a hundred kalpas, they have solemn appearances similar to the Buddha's Sambhogakaya, such as having a bun, white hair, etc., but the sravaka Arhats do not have these.

-In terms of realization, the Madhyamika Self-Continuity School believes that the Arhats not only cut off the obstacle of afflictions, but also cut off the obstacle of discernment and knowledge.
+In terms of realization, the Madhyamika Prasanghika School believes that the Arhats not only cut off the obstacle of afflictions, but also cut off the obstacle of discernment and knowledge.

-However, the Madhyamika Yingcheng school believes that the Arhats of the predestined enlightenment have only broken the vexation obstacle, but not the obstacle of distinguishing and knowing.
+However, the Madhyamika Prasanghika school believes that the Arhats of the predestined enlightenment have only broken the vexation obstacle, but not the obstacle of distinguishing and knowing.

-When practicing, Yuanjue likes to practice alone, and there are at most four people or less, usually alone, walking, eating, practicing, and living all by one person.
+When practicing, the solitary Arhat likes to practice alone, or in groups of at most four people, usually alone, walking, eating, practicing, and living all by oneself.

-Shravaka likes to practice together, and there are at least four senior brothers.
+Shravakas likes to practice together, and there are at least four senior brothers in the community.
 This is the difference in their behavior.

 Although some Arhats have attained Arhatship, their karma is inconceivable, and there will still be some karma.

-For example, Venerable Mujianlian.
+For example, Venerable Maudgalyayana.

-The venerable often went to hell to save sentient beings.
-Once, he saw a patriarch suffering in hell.
-The patriarch said to the venerable, you have a message for my disciples, and take out the gold and silver that I have hidden at home to make offerings to Sakyamuni Buddha, help me transcend.
+The Venerable Maudgalyayana often travelled to hell to save sentient beings.
+Once, he saw a brahmin suffering in hell.
+The brahmin said to Venerable Maudgalyayana, "Please take a message to my disciples, and tell them to take out the gold and silver that I have hidden at home to make offerings to Sakyamuni Buddha to help me transcend.

-Venerable Mujianlian went to the house of the patriarch.
-After he said the patriarch's request, the patriarch's family and disciples were very angry when they heard it: You came here to insult our teacher and degrade our Daoism.
+Venerable Maudgalyayana went to the house of the brahmin.
+After he transmitted the brahmin's request, the brahmin's family and disciples were very angry when they heard it: "You came here to insult our teacher and degrade our religion.

-He then chased down Venerable Mugallian.
-Venerable Mugallian was known as the number one supernatural power among the Buddha’s disciples.
-As long as he manifested supernatural powers, he would run away.
-With supernatural powers, he was beaten badly.
+They then chased down Venerable Maudgalyayana.
+Venerable Maudgalyayana was known as the number one supernatural power among the Buddha’s disciples.
+As long as he manifested supernatural powers, he could run away.
+Without supernatural powers, he was beaten badly.

-In terms of vow power, Shravaka's vow power is to follow the Buddha's practice and become the Buddha's retinue.
+In terms of vow power, Shravaka's vow power is to follow the Buddha's practice and follow the Buddha.

-Fate Jue is different.
-Fate Jue often makes a great vow before the sufficiency path: I want to become a Buddha without relying on anyone, and I don’t need a master.
+The Solitary Arhat is different.
+The Solitary Arhat often makes a great vow before the path of accumulation: I want to become a Buddha without relying on anyone, and I don’t need a master.

-Because of the power of this vow, when the Buddha was alive, the predestined enlightenment would not come to this world, nor would it come when the Buddhadharma was there.
-When the Buddhadharma was gone, the predestined enlightenment would appear.
+Because of the power of this vow, when the Buddha was alive, the Solitary Arhat would not come back to this world, nor would he come back when the Buddhadharma was there.
+When the Buddhadharma was gone, the Solitary Arhat would appear.

 Before the birth of Buddha Shakyamuni, there were 500 Arhats living in Varanasi, India.

-When the Buddha was about to enter the womb, the God of the Thirty-Three Days told the Arhats that the Buddha was about to be born in the human world.
+When the Buddha was about to enter the womb, the God of the Heaven of the Thirty-Three told these Arhats that the Buddha was about to be born in the human world.

 They said that the light of Buddha is like the sun, we only have the light of fireflies, the world does not need us, let us pass away.